misterbo271/MobxTodoApp/README_Mobx.md

 3. **Simple API**: Observable state that auto-updates the UI
 4. **Predictable State Changes**: State can only be modified through actions
 5. **Performance**: Selective re-rendering only when needed
+6. **Persistence**: Seamless integration with AsyncStorage for data persistence

 ## How Reactivity Works in this App